History Behind The Salisbury Collection

 The walnut used in the handle originates from an area that was well-known to Lincoln as it is along the "Lincoln Trail" that he traveled between Springfield and New Salem.
 It's exciting to think that Lincoln might have fished, hunted, or courted his first love in the same region where this beautiful walnut was sourced.
 Although we cannot make a direct connection between the wood and Lincoln, we can take inspiration from his adventurous spirit.

 Salisbury is a hidden gem with breathtaking Midwestern scenery, including rivers, hills, and some of the most fertile land in the world.
 The Sangamon team was brought to Brian Su's rural ranch in Salisbury and their lives have been forever impacted by the experience.
 A special thanks to our colleague Mark Bennett for his invaluable advice during the design and research process.

-A stunning hand-forged recreational and hunting knife featuring top grade Japanese VG-10/67-layer Damascus Steel with a locally sourced walnut handle.
-Walnut used for the beautiful handle was harvested and processed from Salisbury, IL by local craftsman David Ingram.
-This limited edition fixed-blade knife is extremely sharp with a premium hardness rating of 60 HRC.
-Included is a hand stitched veg-tanned Argentine leather sheath.
+Introducing a remarkable hand-forged recreational and hunting knife, boasting top-grade Japanese VG-10/67-layer Damascus Steel and a locally sourced walnut handle.
+The walnut handle was crafted by local artisan David Ingram, who harvested and processed the wood from Salisbury, Illinois.
+This limited-edition fixed-blade knife is sharp and durable, with a premium hardness rating of 60 HRC.
+The knife also comes with a hand-stitched veg-tanned Argentine leather sheath.
+FREE USA SHIPPING!